 You can select any field entry displayed in either table view or verbose view in your record results and then click the pop-up operator to add the filter.
 Filters are displayed below the chart summary (except for the record type field, which is changed in the left pane).

-For advanced queries, you can create and modify complex filters by clicking the pencil icon next to any filter that you have added.
+For advanced queries, you can create and modify complex filters by clicking the Add Advance Filter button or by clicking the pencil icon next to any filter that you have added.

 - You can specify multiple criteria with OR (Match Any), AND (Match All), and NONE operators